ClusterM/pebble-dev-windows/README.md

 A special Docker image for working with the Pebble SDK (for Pebble watches) on Windows.
 Includes Pebble SDK + emulator + debugging tools + Chromium + helper scripts.

-## ✅ Features
+## Features

 * Runs the Pebble SDK in a container on Windows via WSL2.
-* **No need to install a full Linux distribution on WSL** — you can skip adding Ubuntu/Debian/etc. (Docker Desktop handles it) 🐾
+* **No need to install a full Linux distribution on WSL** — you can skip adding Ubuntu/Debian/etc.
-* Supports building watch-apps and watch-faces.
-* Includes graphical emulator support (via X11/WSLg) and Chromium for the config app.
-* Clean volume mount so you work in your project directory.
+* Ability to use `pebble` command just like on Linux
+* **Working graphical emulator** (`pebble install --emulator ...` command)
+* **Working configuration pages via emulator**  (`pebble emu-app-config ...` command), thanks to the built-in Chromium browser.
+* **Smart URL handling** — automatic tweaks for proper handling of configuration pages with `data:text/html...` URLs.
+* **Debugging support** — includes `gdb-multiarch`, so `pebble gdb ...` command works like a charm.

+## How it works

+The `pebble.cmd` script provides seamless container management, so you don't need to worry about Docker commands.

+When you run `pebble.cmd`, it automatically:
+  * Makes up a container name based on the current directory path (your project path), so it's unique for each project, even if you use a single `pebble.cmd` file
+  * Creates a new container if one doesn't exist for the current directory, mounts the current directory (project directory) into the container
+  * Starts the container if it exists but is stopped
+  * Uses the running container to execute `pebble` command, automatically passes all command line arguments to the Pebble SDK inside the container
+  * Automatically stops the container if `pebble` command is not used for some time (30 minutes by default)

+It also has additional command line arguments:
+  * `pebble docker-stop` — stops the container
+  * `pebble docker-rm` — removes the container

+This design ensures containers don't consume resources when idle, while keeping them ready for immediate use when you're actively developing.
+Multiple `pebble` command instances can communicate with each other inside the container, so you can run `pebble install --emulator ...` and then `pebble emu-app-config ...` or `pebble gdb ...`.

 ## 🔧 Prerequisites